 Soybeans – which are related to clover, peas and alfalfa – are incredibly versatile as a food.
 But they are also used in thousands of products such as soaps, cosmetics, plastics, clothing, inks, glues, lubricants, coatings and insulation.

-In foods, they are especially desirable, because they are high in protein but low in calories, carbohydrates and fats; they supply all nine essential amino acids; they’re high in vitamins and nutrients; they contain no cholesterol; and they are easy to digest.
+In foods, they are especially desirable, because they are high in protein but low in calories, carbohydrates and fats.
+As well, they supply all nine essential amino acids, and high in vitamins and nutrients.
+Plus, they contain no cholesterol and are easy to digest.

 Soy lecithin is often used in chocolate, margarine and cheeses to keep their ingredients from separating and clumping.
-The isolates can also be used to give an elastic gel texture, which can make drinks such as soy lattes seem more creamy or full-bodied.
+The isolates can also be used to give an elastic gel texture.
+This can make drinks such as soy lattes seem more creamy or full-bodied.

-Besides a remarkable flexibility, soybeans are also one of the most inexpensive crops to grow, and they can thrive in a wide variety of climates.
+Besides a remarkable flexibility, soybeans are also one of the most inexpensive crops to grow.
+They also happen to thrive in a wide variety of climates.
 This explains why they are so desirable for a range of industries.
 Although the plant originated in Asia, the vast majority of the world’s supply is now grown in the United States and South America.

 In recent years, there has been an increasing amount of controversy about soybeans, with some scientists raising alarms about their effects on hormone production.
 Others are concerned that many soy crops have been genetically modified.
 But it’s unclear what impact those modifications will have on human health and non-GM crops in the long run.

 Fortunately, many people with an allergy to soy can tolerate soy lecithin, which is found in thousands of foods.
 But that’s not so for everyone with the allergy.
 It’s important to discuss this allergy with an allergist before eating any products that contain soy or soy products.